Are Uber/Lyft Accidents Common?

 It is possible to handle injury claims on your own, but professional attorneys can fight to maximize your compensation.
 Frankly, big tech companies’ expensive insurance lawyers are skilled in paying out small settlements.
 It is your legal right to receive fair compensation for your injuries, and a lawyer can help you maximize this compensation.
 For example, The Ammons Law Firm has recovered more than $1 billion in rightful compensation for our clients to date.
 This cannot guarantee favorable results in your claim, but it does illustrate our team’s legal prowess.

-Contact an Uber/Lyft accident attorney at The Ammons Law Firm online.
+Contact an Uber/Lyft accident attorney at The Ammons Law Firm.
 We accept cases in Houston and across the United States.